Documentation Index

 Setting Up the API Token

-Option A: Environment Variable
+Option B: Environment Variable

 export KAGI_API_TOKEN='your_api_token_here'

-Option B: Persistent Configuration
+Option C: Persistent Configuration

 kagi auth set --api-token 'your_api_token_here'